-To illustrate the time value of money and power of compounding, if you start investing $1,000 per year ($83 per month) at 8% return for your child when they are born and they continue saving $1,000 per year until age 64, they will accumulate over $1.7 million.
-The child tax credit in 2019 was $2,000 per child.
+To illustrate the time value of money and power of compounding, if you start investing $1,000 per year ($83 per month) and earn an 8% return for your child when they are born and they continue saving $1,000 per year until age 64, they will accumulate over $1.7 million.
+The child tax credit in 2021 is now up to $3,000 per child.
 If you want to try different numbers for your calculations, you can use our Retirement Calculator.